interdev7/flutter_text_sniffer/README.md

 TextSniffer(
    text: "Contact us at support@example.com or visit https://example.com/product?name=iPhone",
    snifferTypes: [
-    // There are built in sniffers
+    // They are built in sniffers
      EmailSnifferType(),
      LinkSnifferType(),
    ],